 Guide to Sri Lanka: Madunagala Hot springs

-Nestled in the southern province of Sri Lanka, Madunagala hot water spring are well over 250km from Colombo.
+Nestled in the southern province of Sri Lanka, Madunagala hot water springs are well over 250km from Colombo.
 However, it has become a one-day trip location from Colombo with the opening of the southern expressway.
 The duration of the trip between Hambantota and Colombo has been curtailed to just 2 hours with the opening of the southern expressway.

-Almost every tourist that heading to Madunagala are local travellers, you can join in-the-know Sri Lankan soaking in water drawn from a tapped underground spring.
+Almost every tourist that heading to Madunagala are local traveller, you can join in-the-know Sri Lankan soaking in water drawn from a tapped underground spring.
 There are 6 tanks with warm water of varying temperatures.
-The small tank in the middle is the hottest and the water is so hot, you cannot pour the water onto your body.
+The small tank in the middle is the hottest and the water is so hot, that you cannot pour the water onto your body.
 The visitors are provided with plastic tubs to draw water from the tanks.
 So, grab a tub and start to feel the healing effect of the geothermal bath.

 First discovered in 1908, the springs have had a colourful life.
 However, the memory geothermal spring diminished over time and it was rediscovered and developed under the Udawalawe development project.
-Today it has been turned to recreational baths by the provincial government authorities and the visitors need to purchase a ticket to enter the site.
+Today it has been turned into recreational baths by the provincial government authorities and the visitors need to purchase a ticket to enter the site.

 The village of Dambana

-As if willed into existence from an old black-and-white photograph from the 1950s, the village of Dambana, the village belongs to the ancestors of stone age man, is Sri Lanka’s last blip of resistance against the tide of modern development.
+As if willed into existence from an old black-and-white photograph from the 1950s, the village of Dambana, the village belonging to the ancestors of stone age man, is Sri Lanka’s last blip of resistance against the tide of modern development.
 Sitting within a wall of trees, this little village contains a ramshackle collection of mud and wattle houses, many with simple thatched roofs.

-It seems the residents live a seemingly idyllic exitance, however, the new generation tends to leave the tribe, move to modern big cities in search of more luxurious and modern lifestyle.
+It seems the residents live a seemingly idyllic exitance, however, the new generation tends to leave the tribe, and move to modern big cities in search of a more luxurious and modern lifestyle.
 Chickens roam the grounds, dogs flick flies away with a flap of their ears, crickets and birds hum and chirp in the background, and the dozens of families in the village seem to have carefree sensibilities not commonly found in the general populace.

 Guide to Sri Lanka: Ibbankatuwa Megalithic tomb

 One of Sri Lanka’s oldest burial grounds is home to many dozens of graves, dating back to the pre-Christian era.
-According to historians, it was founded between 700 – 400 B.C. and graves are belong to the people who lived in a nearby settlement.
+According to historians, it was founded between 700 – 400 B.C. and graves belong to the people who lived in a nearby settlement.